 But are you saying we’re all hypocrites?
 So we dare not cry out?
 Because surely I’ve had a self-righteous thought?

 But how could Peter and Paul, who certainly didn’t do everything right, rebuke the religious leaders the same as Jesus did?
 It could only be because they understood distinctions in progressions of sins.
 Here’s how it works out, practically:

 Do you find yourself attracted to and seduced by an evil thought?
 Then repent on the spot, right then.
 Turn to Christ.
 I do this probably dozens of times a day.
-Sinners need forgiveness.
-Sinners run to Jesus.
-That’s who He came to call.
+Jesus followers need to have their desires recalibrated constantly.